pdimens/harpy/Modules/readmapping.md

 $$
 ===
 The `--quality` argument filters out alignments below a given $MQ$ threshold.
-The default, `20`, keeps alignments that are at least 99% likely accurately mapped (100 - 1% incorrect).
+The default, `20`, keeps alignments that are at least 99% likely correctly mapped.
 Set this value to `1` if you only want alignments removed with
 $MQ = 0$ (100% likely incorrect).
 You may also set it to `0` to keep all alignments for diagnostic purposes.
 The plot below shows the relationship between $MQ$ score and the likelihood the alignment is wrong and will serve to help you decide on a value you may want to use.
-It is common to filter out alignments with $MQ <20$ (<99% chance correct) or $MQ <30$ (<99.9% chance correct).
+It is common to remove alignments with $MQ <20$ (<99% chance correct) or $MQ <30$ (<99.9% chance correct).

 [!embed el="embed"](//plotly.com/~pdimens/7.embed)